 Asking them to rate this aspect of your practice can provide insight into how well your staff is handling customer service.
 Be sure to leave room for them to explain their rating on this particular question, as patients may want to commend a specific employee for their actions or discuss a difficult encounter.

 This is an important question to include because it encompasses the whole visit — from making an appointment and waiting to be seen to the interactions with the staff — and gives you an overall view of the quality of care that you provided.
-If your facility consistently receives low ratings, you need to take steps to address issues and improve patient care.
+If patients are regularly giving you low ratings for overall care, you’ll need to figure out where those problems are and take action to resolve them.

 A great way to grow your patient base is to give such great care that your patients want to refer friends and family to you.
 But if existing patients indicate that they aren’t satisfied with their overall experience at your practice, they’re not going to refer you, and in fact, might do just the opposite.